cncf/tag-security/governance/roles.md

 Members who have contributed regularly, including discussion on multiple PRs and submitting PRs themselves, can volunteer to participate as a member of the Triage Team.
-Interested members should first join ` #sig-security-triage` on Slack and flag issues that need attention, ask questions and volunteer to take on process improvement PRs that may arise.
+Interested members should first join ` #tag-security-triage` on Slack and flag issues that need attention, ask questions and volunteer to take on process improvement PRs that may arise.